-In the case of a Cash PC Pool, the Final Payment Date of the Mortgages in the PC Pool corresponds to the first day of the month which is 15 or 30 years, as applicable, from the month of the first PC settlement against the PC Pool, which is the latest possible maturity date of any Mortgage in the PC Pool.
-The Final Payment Date of the Mortgages in a Cash PC Pool may not reflect the maturity date of any Mortgage in that PC Pool.
-In the case of a Guarantor PC Pool, the Final Payment Date corresponds to the first day of the month in which the last scheduled monthly payment on the latest maturing Mortgage in the PC Pool is scheduled to be made.
+In the case of a Cash Program PC Pool, the Final Payment Date with respect to a PC Pool corresponds to the first day of the month which is 15 or 30 years, as applicable, from the month of the first PC settlement against the PC Pool, which is the latest possible maturity date of any Mortgage in the PC Pool.
+The Final Payment Date of a Cash PC Pool may not reflect the maturity date of any Mortgage in that PC Pool.
+In the case of a Guarantor Program PC Pool, the Final Payment Date with respect to a PC Pool corresponds to the first day of the month in which the last scheduled monthly payment on the latest maturing Mortgage in the PC Pool is scheduled to be made.
 The Mortgages in a Guarantor PC Pool are not required to have scheduled maturity dates within a limited range of years.
 Therefore, the Final Payment Date of a Guarantor PC Pool may reflect the maturity date of only a single Mortgage in that PC Pool.

 Holders may receive payments after the Final Payment Date because of the up to 75 day delay in the pass through of payments on the Mortgages.
-For PCs other than Scheduled Principal PCs, payment plans, periods of forbearance or other actions which delay the receipt of payments by Freddie Mac may also result in payments to Holders after the Final Payment Date.
-See "Mortgage Purchase and Servicing Standards-Mortgage Servicing."
+For PCs other than Scheduled Principal PCs, payment plans, periods of forebearance or other actions which delay the receipt of payments by Freddie Mac may also result in payments to Holders after the Final Payment Date.
+See "Mortgage Purchase Standards-Mortgage Servicing."